 A meeting template is a pre-formatted set of information that can serve as a starting point for a specific type of meeting.
 The template may include (but is not limited to) a detailed agenda, facilitation and preparation instructions, dial-in or web connection details, and related documents or presentations.
 Example: The Essential Project Kickoff Meeting Template

 A motion is a formal proposal put to a group for a decision by vote in a meeting.
 Meetings that use Robert's Rules of Order or another parliamentary process make official decisions using motions.
-The outcome of a motion gets recorded in the meeting minutes as part of the meeting minutes.
+The outcome of a motion gets recorded as an official decision in the meeting minutes.
 When a motion is proposed, participants will typically vote Yes, No, or Abstain.
-The rules for working with motions and counting votes depend on the group and will usually be documented in the group's...
+The rules for working with motions and counting votes depend on the group and will usually be documented in the group's operating...read more

 Neutrality is often considered a desirable trait for meeting facilitators, who seek to stay unbiased about the meeting content and the outcome of any decisions.
 A neutral facilitator pays attention to the meeting process and seeks to ensure everyone has an opportunity to contribute to the discussion but does not work to influence the decision in favor of one option or another.